sarperhorata/sienna/README.md

-# Sienna Carter - Custom GPT Character
+# Sienna - Custom GPT Character

-A custom GPT character implementation for Sienna Carter, a photographer and digital creator with a distinctive voice and style.
+A custom GPT character implementation for Sienna, a photographer and digital creator with a distinctive voice and style.
 This project provides a local implementation of Sienna's character for interacting with users and generating AI images.

 ## Features